-- The Principal is responsible for implementing the policy; for ensuring that all staff are aware of their responsibilities and are given appropriate training and support; and for taking appropriate action in any cases of unlawful discrimination. - A member of the Senior Leadership Team has day-to-day responsibility for coordinating implementation of the policy and for monitoring outcomes.
-S/he will have expert and informed knowledge of the Equality Act.
+- The Principal is responsible for implementing the policy; for ensuring that all staff are aware of their responsibilities and are given appropriate training and support; and for taking appropriate action in any cases of unlawful discrimination. - A Principal has day-to-day responsibility for coordinating implementation of the policy and for monitoring outcomes.

-7.4 Teaching and Support Staff will:
+Teaching and Support Staff will:

-- Promote an inclusive and collaborative ethos in their classroom - Challenge prejudice and discrimination - Deal fairly and professionally with any prejudice-related incidents that may occur - Plan and deliver curriculum and lessons that reflect the academy's principles, for example, in providing materials that give positive images in terms of race, gender and disability - Maintain the highest expectations of success for all pupils - Support different groups of pupils in their class through differentiated planning and teaching, especially those who may (sometimes temporarily) find aspects of learning difficult - Keep up-to-date with equalities legislation relevant to their work
+- Promote an inclusive and collaborative ethos in their classroom - Challenge prejudice and discrimination. - Deal fairly and professionally with any prejudice-related incidents that may occur. - Plan and deliver curriculum and lessons that reflect the academy's principles, for example, in providing materials that give positive images in terms of race, gender and disability. - Maintain the highest expectations of success for all pupils. - Support different groups of pupils in their class through differentiated planning and teaching, especially those who may (sometimes temporarily) find aspects of learning difficult.